PuppeteerPierce/PuppeteerPierce/README.md

 ## Hi there 👋

-I'm using HTML, CSS, and JavaScript to make websites dance. 🕺🏽
+I'm using C++, C, and JavaScript to make games and program robots to "Dance" I also make Minecraft Mods and Plugins. 🕺🏽

 **I love working with**
-Nobody....I am all alome
+Nobody....I am all alone

 ### 🔭 I’m working on

-- Projects for freelance clients.
-- Growing [Upbeat Code](https://www.upbeatcode.com) to 100k/month visitors.
+Nothing

 ### 🌱 I’m learning